-A Crudely Drawn Penis Almost Derailed Huckleberry Finn
+A Crudely Drawn Penis Almost Derailed Huck Finn

 The Adventures of Huckleberry Finn is about as American as it gets.
 Funny, then, that the book was released in England well before it hit shelves in the U.S. Funny, except to author Mark Twain, whose greatest work was almost derailed by a strange prank.